Morsmalleo/AhMyth/README.md

 ## <div align="center">Issues</div>

-Any issue regarding the AhMyth Server or the AhMyth Client, must be posted using the *Issue Templates*.
+Any issue regarding the AhMyth Server or the AhMyth Client, must be posted using the *[Issue Templates](https://github.com/Morsmalleo/AhMyth/issues/new/choose)*.
-If you don't use the *Issue Templates*, please start a blank non-template issue, and post it with enough valid information about the problem.
+If you don't use the *Issue Templates*, please start a [Blank Issue](https://github.com/Morsmalleo/AhMyth/issues/new), and post it with enough valid information about the problem.

 We work hard here to keep the *Issues Section* as clean and as understanding as possible, so please help us to do that by using the *Issue Templates* or by providing non-template Issues with decent information.